 - Suede's "Animal Nitrate" is about a severely abusive homosexual relationship that leaves the main character severely traumatized and causes them to develop a sexual fetish for the abuse they endured.
 This is by the same band that made "The Drowners", a song that would be a Level 1 if it wasn't the explicit sexual content bumping it up to a 5, and from before their Darker and Edgier album Dog Man Star.

 - "Polly" by Nirvana is a song about a serial rapist abducting a teenage girl and raping and torturing her.
-Even worse, it was based off a real case, but ultimately falls just below a 10 due to the Bittersweet Ending of the girl escaping despite almost certainly mentally shattered from the kidnapping.
+Even worse, it was based off a real case, but ultimately falls just below a 10 due to the Bittersweet Ending of the girl escaping despite being almost certainly mentally shattered from her ordeal.

 - Transgender Dysphoria Blues and several tracks on the same-titled album by Against Me! fall on this level, being incredibly brutal and unsubtle depictions of transphobia and gender dysphoria.

 You've got no hips to shake